 Simply put, inflation is the increase in the prices of goods and services across the economy.
 When prices go up, you need more money to buy the same things.

 The most well-known measure of inflation is the Consumer Price Index (CPI), which every quarter measures the percentage change in the price of a basket of goods and services consumed by Aussie households.
 This hypothetical basket is tracked by the Australian Bureau of Statistics (ABS) and includes thousands of consumable items from food and drink to petrol, housing, health, education and childcare.

 Inflation is an important concept to understand because if your income – both while you are working and in retirement – stays the same but prices are going up, you have less purchasing power.
 That means you may have to cut your spending to balance your budget, or increase your hours of work.

 It also reduces the future value of income you receive from your super and other investments in retirement, which may make it more difficult to maintain the standard of living you’d hoped to have in retirement.

 Why inflation matters in retirement

-The quarterly CPI published by the Australian Bureau of Statistics measures changes in the price of a ‘basket’ of goods and services commonly bought by households.
-Australia’s inflation rate averaged 4.97% from 1951 until 2019, reaching an all-time high of 23.90% in the fourth quarter of 1951 and a record low of -1.30% in the second quarter of 1962.
+Although the quarterly CPI rose substantially in 2022, our inflation rate has bounced around significantly over the past 70 years.
+It reached an all-time high of 23.9% in the fourth quarter of 1951 and a record low of -1.3% in the second quarter of 1962.

 3 ways inflation affects your retirement savings